siegeon/magic.lambda.scheduler/README.md

 * dd - days, e.g. `01|15` for something that should be done on the 1st and 15th day of the month only.
 * ww - weekdays, e.g. `saturday|sunday` for something that should be done on Saturdays and Sundays only.

-The MM and dd arguments are optionally, and can be ommitted by using two asterix instead (\*\*) - At which point it implies _"whatever"_.
+The MM, dd and ww arguments are optionally, and can be ommitted by using two asterix instead (\*\*) - At which point it implies _"whatever"_.
 MM and dd _cannot_ be combined with weekdays, so if you supply MM and/or dd arguments, you _cannot_ supply a weekday.
 If you supply a weekday pattern besides \*\*, you cannot supply neither MM nor dd.
 These two patterns are mutually exclusive.
+If you supply an MM argument, you must also supply a dd argument, but you can supply a dd argument, without supplying an MM argument.

 The double asterix `**` implies _"any value"_, and means _"undefined"_.
 The only mandatory arguments is HH mm and ss, and must be supplied regardless of whether or not you create a weekday pattern, or a month/day pattern.